p34t1k/p34t1k/README.md

 - 👋 Hi, I’m @p34t1k
 - 👀 I’m interested in cyber security
-- 🌱 I’m currently learning CEH
+- 🌱 I’m currently learning Anything and Everything i feel like but mostly related to cyber security

 <!---
 p34t1k/p34t1k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.